Should You Ever Travel With Depression?

-I want to talk about if you should travel with depression, because I have much experience dealing with depression and I don’t feel like it’s gets talked about often enough.
+If you have ever suffered from depression, you have probably wondered whether you should ever travel with depression.
+I have a lot of personal experience travelling with depression and dealing with anxiety whilst travelling and I don’t feel like this topic gets talked about often enough.

-Should you travel with depression?
+So should you ever travel with depression?
 I wouldn’t recommend it but it’s a personal choice.

 You’re already in it and that’s bad enough, right?
 Don’t go get lost in there too, you’ll just make yourself feel worse.

-I have even experienced depression striking whilst I’ve been travelling.
+I have experienced depression striking whilst I’ve been travelling.
 And I don’t recommend putting yourself in this situation, it’s an incredibly lonely time.
+To decide to go travelling with depression would be exacerbating your already challenging situation.

-Depression is an extremely debilitating condition that is difficult to overcome, requiring inner strength and support from others.
+Depression is an extremely debilitating condition that is difficult to overcome, requiring inner strength and support from others, as well as medical intervention in some cases.

-Travel can be many things, challenging, exciting, inspiring, motivating, exhausting, joyous and fulfilling.
+Travel can be many different things to many people, it can be challenging, exciting, inspiring, motivating, exhausting, joyous and fulfilling.

 It can be quite a bold and courageous move to go travelling alone, it definitely was for me.
 And although I was emotional when I left for the first time, I wasn’t depressed.